glasskube/theme/README.md

 ## Installation

-The Glasskube theme is published as an NPM package via GitHub package registry.
+The Glasskube theme is published as an NPM package.
 To add it to you your project:

-1. Add the GitHub package registry to your projects `.npmrc` file (for more details, please consult the [official documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package))
-2. Install `@glasskube/theme` using your preferred node package manager
+1. Install `@glasskube/theme` using your preferred node package manager
-3. Import the theme into your project (see [Usage](#usage))
+2. Import the theme into your project (see [Usage](#usage))

 ## Usage